AlexPoltak/vrs_cvicenie_3/README.md

 ## baselidarreader is a template for all readers which inherit from this class.

  All reader inherited from this class should contain methods:

- ### getLasFrame, which Returns requested lidar frame.
+ ### getLasFrame, which Returns requested lidar frame:

     - `localfile` - lidar file in which the frame will be searched
     - `index` - index of frame, which should be returned